etlbox/etlbox.website/doks_v1.6/content/docs/blocking-transformations/pivot.md

 As you can see, all properties in your data object that are not defined as either `PivotColumn` or `PivotValueColumn` are automatically used as columns for grouping.
 You can have as many group columns as you like.
 Depending on your desired output, you might want to remove some columns before using the Pivot.

-### Using Pivot with Dynamic Objects
+## Using Pivot with Dynamic Objects

 In some cases, the data structure may not be known at compile time, or you may want more flexibility in how the pivot is performed.
-In these situations, you can use `ExpandoObject` instead of a predefined class, and configure the `PivotColumns` and `PivotValueColumns` properties directly.
+In these situations, you can use `ExpandoObject` instead of a predefined class, and configure the `PivotColumns` and `PivotValues` properties directly.

 Consider the following example where the input data is dynamically generated: